AppyDange/DevOps-Chatbot/README.md

 ## Introduction

 DevOps Master Chatbot is a simple chatbot for answering all your questions related to DevOps, Cloud, Cloud platforms such as AWS, Azure, Alibaba, IBM, etc.
 This chatbot was created using Microsoft Azure.
-Infact this chatbot can also tell you about the tools used in DevOps, like, Terraform, Ansible, GitHub, Maven, shell scripting, python scripting, etc. Using **Cognitive Services** provided by Microsoft Azure and website created by using google sites, makes this amazing chatbot unique.
+Infact this chatbot can also tell you about the tools used in DevOps, like, Terraform, Ansible, GitHub, Maven, shell scripting, python scripting, etc. Using **Azure Cognitive Services** provided by Microsoft Azure and website created by using google sites, makes this amazing chatbot unique.
 All you have to do is simple ask our chatbot what you want to know.

 ## Technologies Used